-I am an anthropologist (PhD American University, 2016), currently working as a Postdoctoral Early Career Researcher in the Department of Anthropology at Goldsmiths, University of London.
+I am an anthropologist (PhD American University, 2016), currently working as a Postdoctoral Early Career Researcher on the GlobalGRACE project, based at the Department of Anthropology at Goldsmiths, University of London.
 Prior to joining Goldsmiths, I taught at Georgetown University in Washington, D.C. for two years, 2016-2018.

 My interdisciplinary research focuses on migration and sexuality, law and society, NGOs and social justice movements, visual cultures, exhibiting, and museums.
 I’m particularly invested in collaborative research methods, and reaching wide and diverse audience with my work.

-Alongside my academic publications, I produce podcasts for the SCA, write regularly for Red Pepper magazine, organize installations, and make documentary films.
+Alongside my academic publications, I produce podcasts for the SCA, am an Editor and columnist for Red Pepper magazine, organize installations, and make documentary films.
 I am also engaged in grassroots and institutional initiatives concerning LGBTQ+ rights, immigration, women’s rights, and decolonizing teaching praxis.

 The intention of my multidisciplinary and multimedia work is to explore and provide platforms for people to express lives, experiences and viewpoints regarded as, or made marginal in, specific social and political spheres, particularly within the United States and Europe.
 I value collaborative work and non-hierarchical organizing, and am generally open to opportunities to cover, join, and contribute to social-justice oriented projects.
 Feel free to get in touch.